-When you come to Advanced Dentistry of Scarsdale, you will get some of the best periodontal service in Westchester County.
+When you come to Advanced Dentistry of Scarsdale, you will get some of the best periodontal treatment in Westchester County.
 Our Periodontist, Dr. Kevin Loshak, and experienced dental team work together to ensure you receive proper care to improve your smile!

 Our Periodontist, Dr. Kevin Loshak, received several more years of training after dental school to become a master of periodontics.
 He has a passion for his work and is happy to educate and discuss your periodontal needs with you directly.
 During your consultation he will carefully check for any signs of gum disease.

 Depending on the severity of your gum disease, he can give you recommendations on what treatment options are available which are explained more below.If your gum disease is severe enough to cause tooth loss and require dental implants, our on-site dental lab can create the dental crowns needed to restore your smile.

 Concerned About Gum Disease?
 Come See Westchester Periodontist, Dr. Loshak, For A Consultation & Treatment PlanRequest My Appointment

 Did you know that one in two American adults are living with some form of periodontal disease?
 Gum disease comes from plaque and tartar accumulating on the teeth.
 Eventually, this plaque calcifies and turns into calculus, and we don't mean the math you studied in high school.
 Calculus is impossible to remove with a toothbrush and floss.
 These accumulations harbor oral bacteria, which sparks an inflammatory response in the gum tissue.
 That leads to sensitivity, redness, swelling, and even infection.
 After that, the gums start to separate from the teeth, leaving “pockets” in which more bacteria can find a home.